-The first active combat seen by O16 and her crew followed the declaration of war on Japan by the Netherlands on 7 December, 1941, following the declaration of war upon the United States by Japan and the attack on Pearl Harbor.
-The very next day, O16 began attacking the Japanese forces invading North East Malaysia, and managed to damage several vessels and sink the troop ships Tozan Maru, Asosan Maru, and Kinka Maru.
+The first active combat seen by O 16 and her crew followed the declaration of war on Japan by the Netherlands on December 7, 1941, following the declaration of war upon the United States by Japan and the attack on Pearl Harbor.
+The very next day, O 16 began attacking the Japanese forces invading North East Malaysia, and managed to damage several vessels and sink the troop ships Tozan Maru, Asosan Maru and Kinka Maru.
 After this successful campaign, she began to head for her home port of Singapore, where she had previously been stationed.
-On the night of 15 December, 1941, as O16 was exiting the Gulf of Thailand, she struck a mine, broke nearly completely in half, and sank with 41 members of her crew.
-Only one man survived, boatswain Cornelis de Wolf, who reported later that he drifted for over thirty hours at sea before reaching land.
-After the report of de Wolf was analyzed, it was concluded that the submarine had struck a known British minefield, which placed the blame for the loss of the ship, and the lives of 41 men, squarely with the captain of O16.
-For over fifty years, it was assumed that it was this navigational error that resulted in the loss of the men and their vessel.
+On the night of December 15, 1941, as O 16 was exiting the Gulf of Thailand, she struck a mine, broke nearly completely in half and sank with 41 members of her crew.
+Only one man survived, boatswain Cornelis de Wolf, who reported later that he drifted for over 30 hours at sea before reaching land.
+After the report of De Wolf was analysed, it was concluded that the submarine had struck a known British minefield, which placed the blame for the loss of the ship, and the lives of 41 men, squarely with the captain of O 16.
+For over 50 years, it was assumed that it was this navigational error that resulted in the loss of the men and their vessel.

-In 1995, Sten Sjöstrand, a former shipbuilder and highly experienced shipwreck researcher living in Singapore investigated a shipwreck 34 km north-east of Tioman Island.
-The wreck turned out to be a badly damaged submarine, and, knowing the history of O16, he contacted a Dutch journalist who put him through to the Royal Netherlands Navy.
-The Navy, which had been looking for the wreck site of O16 for many years, quickly sent a group of investigators, including retired navyofficers Hans Besçon, who had personally locatedhis father's ship, the K-17.
+In 1995, Sten Sjöstrand, a former shipbuilder and highly experienced shipwreck researcher living in Singapore investigated a shipwreck 34 km northeast of Tioman Island.
+The wreck turned out to be a badly damaged submarine, and, knowing the history of O 16, he contacted a Dutch journalist who put him through to the Royal Netherlands Navy.
+The Navy, which had been looking for the wreck site of O 16 for many years, quickly sent a group of investigators, including retired navy officers Hans Besçon, who had personally located his father's ship, the K XVII.

-The wreck was found lying at a depth of 53 meters, which required long decompression times for the divers.
-Despite the difficult diving conditions, two days after beginning, the net cutters and two retractable A-A guns typical of the O16 were found at the site, and the layout of the bridge visually corresponded to the construction drawings of the Dutch sub.
-The wreck site of O16 was officially identified, some 70 km north of her assumed position.
-The news of O16's final position turned out to be quite important, and, combined with Japanese information that revealed that achain of mines had been placed north of the British minefield, exonerated the captain of O16.
-Some fifty years after his death, the world finally knows that he truly held no fault in the loss of his men and his ship.
+The wreck was found lying at a depth of 53 m, which required long decompression times for the divers.
+Despite the difficult diving conditions, the net cutters and two retractable A-A guns typical of the O 16 were found at the site two days after beginning, and the layout of the bridge visually corresponded to the construction drawings of the Dutch sub.
+The wreck site of O 16 was officially identified, some 70 km north of her assumed position.
+The news of O 16's final position turned out to be quite important, and, combined with Japanese information revealed that a chain of mines had been placed north of the British minefield, exonerated the captain of O 16.
+Some 50 years after his death, the world finally knows that he truly held no fault in the loss of his men and his ship.